 - God wants all people to have a relationship with Him.
 If you know Him personally, that is great!
 Thank Him again for what Jesus did on the cross for you!
 Pray for others that need the free gift of salvation that God offers through Jesus’s work on the cross.
 If you don’t have a personal relationship with Jesus, go to the Know Peace page for more information.

-- There were 5 verses that specifically talked about God’s Will.
+- Seven verses specifically talked about God’s Will.
 Which one spoke to you the most?
 What actions can you take to do more good, be willing to suffer, be more holy, discern God’s Will, and practice thankfulness?
 Pray about your action plans and ask God for help!

 Let me know what you think of these resources.
-If you have other ideas or resources you’d like, please email me and let me know.
+If you have other ideas or resources, please email me and let me know.